Withdraw from a Class

-A withdrawal (W grade) is GPA-neutral: instead of earning a grade, you will receive a W notation which will not bring in grade points (or credits).
-The class and W remain on your schedule and transcript which allows you to keep full-time status (except for international students).
+A withdrawal from a class (W) is GPA-neutral: instead of a grade, you receive a W notation on your transcript which does not bring in grade points (or credits).
+The class and W remain on your schedule and transcript which allows you to keep full-time status.
 Once the W grade is filed, you stop attending the class so you can focus on the other classes in your schedule.

 How do I request a W?

 There are two ways to do this: in person with an adviser (preferred), or by sending an email to your specific college.
-If you are at all unsure about whether a W is right for you, we recommend you come meet with us.
+If you are at all unsure about whether a W is right for you, we recommend you meet with an adviser.
 If you send an email, you must include the following: